Jonty-Lees/consumer_behaviour_dash_app/README.md

 ## Introduction

-In this project for a well know retail store, the client wanted an interactive dashboard that took their raw data from branch and reginon managers and convert it into a easily readable and pictoral format.
+This project is for a fictitious retail organization who wanted an interactive dashboard that took their raw data from branch and regional managers and converted it into an easily readable and visually attractive graphs.
-I would achieve this by using a cleaning and transformational python project, importing the outcome and building a dashboard for the client to interact with.
+I will achieve this by cleaning and transforming the raw data through Python and exporting it to a dashboard for the client to interact with.
-My priorities were to create something that fulfilled all the client needs, work with out bugs and is simplistic yet eye catchy in design
+My priorities are to deliever a stable and bug-free dashboard that is visually up to the standard require.
+In order to not feature-creep, I will take a simplistic approach which will allow for additional features in later iterations.

-Key points they needed:
+Key points they need:
-  - Ability to track the most purchased and least purchased products & product categories overall, per region and per city (limit to top 5 and least 5)
+  - Ability to track the most purchased and least purchased products & product categories overall, per region and per city.
+Limited to top and bottom 5
-  - Ability to track the best performing branches overall per region and per city (performance is measured in both item quantity sold and monetary value of sales made, limit to best 10 and worst 10)
+  - Ability to track the best performing branches overall per region and per city, limited to top and bottom 10.
+Performance will be measure in both item quaitity sold and monetary value of sales made.

 - Ability to track per hour sales for the top 10 branches identified

-  - Ability to identify the top 10 and bottom 10 profitable branches and indicate how profitable they are.
+- Ability to identify the highest and lowest
 ---

 ## Technologies